evanthebouncy/program-synthesis-minimal/_posts/2022-08-12-the-synthesis-problem.md

 ## a typical synthesis algorithm

-Rather than pre-computing the entirety of M, a typical program synthesis algorithm samples elements from a specific row `M[spec,:]`.
+Rather than pre-computing the entirety of M, a typical program synthesis algorithm samples elements from a specific row `M[spec,:]`[^npary].
 This algorithm has a **program writer** that proposes different programs based on tasks, and a **program checker** that uses the interpreter and the specification to check if the proposed programs are correct.

 ![Image with caption](/program-synthesis-minimal/assets/synthesis-problem/synthesizer-gut2.png "the synthesizer")